QuickBlox/Documentation/docs/4_android/4_Chat/15_Stickers.md

 <span id="Stickers" class="on_page_navigation"></span>
 ## Stickers

-This sample also demonstrates how to add stickers to your chat (full sample on [https://github.com/908Inc/stickerpipe-chat-sample](https://github.com/908Inc/stickerpipe-chat-sample])
+This section describe how to add stickers to your chat (full sample on [https://github.com/908Inc/stickerpipe-chat-sample](https://github.com/908Inc/stickerpipe-chat-sample])

 ### Dependencies